nisabek/icinga2-slack-notifications/README.md

 Main points to make it work:

 * Use the git version, not the debian package.
-* Create custom variable for slack_notifications as a string.
+* Create a custom variable for slack_notifications as a string.
-* Run the kickstart wizzard: https://github.com/nisabek/icinga2-slack-notifications/issues/5#issuecomment-369571754
+* Run the kickstart wizard: https://github.com/nisabek/icinga2-slack-notifications/issues/5#issuecomment-369571754

 ### Latest how-to on Icinga Director